 In July 2020, the Liverpool City Region was allocated £45m from the Government’s Brownfield Land Fund to deliver previously-developed, or brownfield, land suitable for at least 3,000 and preferably 4,000 homes.
+Then, in March 2022 it was awarded an additional £15m which will enable a further 1,000 homes to be built on previously developed sites in the Liverpool City Region.
+This results in a £60 million total of funding from the Department for Levelling Up, Housing and Communities.
 The money will be used for site remediation and other measures required to make sites ready for development.

-Since then, the Combined Authority has supported seven projects across the Liverpool City Region with more than £11m invested to deliver 886 homes.
+Since then, the Combined Authority has supported eight projects across the Liverpool City Region with more than £19m invested to deliver 1,408 homes.

-The Combined Authority has now agreed its strategy for investing the remaining £34 million, which will be divided among the following:
+The Combined Authority has now agreed its strategy for investing the remaining £41m, which will be divided among the following:

 In planning terms, any land that has been previously developed is classed as brownfield.
 In the Liverpool City Region, much of this land is derelict and formerly industrial so must be cleaned up before it can be redeveloped.